Training Outcomes Within Your Budget!

 1) What is Enumerate in Python?

-2) How to Implement the Enumerate Function in Python?
+2) How do you Implement the Enumerate Function in Python?

 4) How to Use Enumerate in Reverse Order in Python?